 Per HB19-1086 (Plumbing) effective 1-1-20 and SB19-156 (Electrical) effective 7-1-19, Arapahoe County Building Division will be performing license reviews during the course of normal inspections.
 This new procedure is designed to ensure consistent enforcement of licensure requirements at the request of the Colorado Department of Regulatory Agencies.

-- Electronic File Naming Conventions (REQUIRED)
+- RESIDENTIAL - Electronic File Naming Conventions (REQUIRED)

 - Adopted Building Codes and Amendments - Effective April 1, 2022